JustTheHero/web_online_store/README.md

 #Start the development server with hot reloading
 npm run dev
 ```
-# The application will be available at http://localhost:5173
 Code Quality Checks
   ```
 #Run ESLint to check for code quality issues